Back to top

 }

-I assume that the coding is pretty much self-explaining.
+I assume that the code is pretty much self-explaining.
 I tried to add lots of comments to make it easier to understand.For more complex examples have a look at the excellent documentation of the Java Excel API which is also part of the distribution.

 3. Read an existing Excel Spreadsheet

-Re-use the project "de.vogella.java.excel".
+Reuse the project "de.vogella.java.excel".
 Create a package "de.vogella.java.excelreader" and the following class "ReadExcel".

 package reader;